-This Thai basil beef stir fry is a fantastic dish that is bursting with flavour.
-I was inspired to recreate it after enjoying it at my favourite local Thai restaurant.
-Beef is stir fried in a delicious sauce with shallots, garlic, Thai chili, and Thai basil, and served on a bed of fragrant jasmine rice.
+This Thai basil beef stir fry (pad gra prow) is a fantastic dish that is bursting with flavour.
+Ground beef is stir fried in a delicious sauce with shallots, garlic, Thai chili, and fresh Thai basil, and served on a bed of fragrant jasmine rice.
 Topping this dish with a crispy, Thai-style fried egg takes it over the top.
+And it takes less than 30 minutes!

 Jump to: